NawarA/public/readme.md

 #### `"datasets"`

-The datasets being used are displayed to users.
+The datasets used in the paper are displayed to users.
 Users have 1-click access to datasets.

 ###### src: paperswithcode; huggingface may be added

 #### `"videos"`

-Users have access to official and community created videos that summarize/discuss the paper.
+Users have access to author and community created videos that summarize/discuss the paper.

 ###### src: slideslive, youtube